rymiwe/backerkit-clone/README.md

 ### Example Fulfillment Workflow

 1. Log in as `admin@example.com`
-2. Go to the "Eco-Friendly Water Bottle" project
+2. Go to the "ALIEN RPG - Evolved Edition" project
 3. Click "Fulfillment Dashboard"
-4. Create a new fulfillment wave for a batch of items
+4. Explore waves with different statuses (completed, shipping, in progress, planned)
-5. Update the fulfillment status for specific backers
+5. Update the fulfillment progress using the interactive sliders
+6. View item-level tracking within each wave

 ## Technology Stack